sourcefrog/rsyn/README.md

 have much external utility but it's a milestone towards implementing the protocol correctly.)

+Tested on macOS and Linux, but not yet on Windows.

+## Roadmap

 Intended next steps are:

 1. List a directory over rsync+ssh.